dominodatalab/ddl-cluster-scaler/README.md

 > If present, spec.worker.replicas is also updated.
 > Ensures spec.autoscaling.maxReplicas >= minReplicas with at least +1 headroom.

+Scaling a cluster allows you to configure `minReplicas==maxReplicas==replicas`.
+But the crucial value add provided by this endpoint is that it allows you to update the hardware tier of the worker nodes.

+> Domino does not permit you to scale the cluster down to `0` replicas.
+When using GPU hardware tier the workload incurs
+> GPU costs even when the cluster is idle.
+To avoid incurring unnecessary costs, scale down to `1` replica when the cluster
+> is not in use while selecting the smallest hardware tier.

 #### Path parameters

 - kind — rayclusters|daskclusters|sparkclusters